 Two Ways To Generate An SFTP Private Key

 One of the major security features of SSH FTP is public key authentication.
-This method of authentication allows JSCAPE MFT Server to verify a user's identity during login by asking for a secret item only the user has β an SFTP private key file (SSH key).
-Using keys to authenticate users while still requiring username and passphrase gives us two-factor authentication.
+This authentication method allows JSCAPE MFT Server to verify a user's identity during login by asking for only the user's secret item โ an SFTP private key file (SSH key).
+Using keys to authenticate users while requiring a username and passphrase gives us two-factor authentication.

 In this post, we'll show you how to generate a private key for your SFTP server.
-In fact, we'll show you two places where a private key file can be obtained.
+We'll show you two places where a private key file can be obtained.

-The first place you can generate an SFTP private key file is in the Key Manager, which can be reached via the JSCAPE MFT Server Manager and hence can only be accessed by a server admin.
-The second place is via the JSCAPE MFT Server Web User Interface and can be accessed by anyone with a user account on the server.
+The first place you can generate an SFTP private key file is in the Key Manager, which can be reached via the JSCAPE MFT Server Manager and can only be accessed by a server admin.
+The second place is via the JSCAPE MFT Server Web User Interface, which anyone with a user account on the server can access.

 Let's have a look at those two options.